LinkedIn WhatsApp Instagram X YouTube Medium

 The conflict, which intensified sectarian divides and shattered remnants of trust in state institutions, exacerbated the economic despair and disconnection already felt by Lebanon’s younger generations.

-As the cease-fire holds upon the end of 2024, and Lebanon inches toward yet another uncertain future, questions about national identity and political participation have reemerged with urgency.
+As the cease-fire held upon the end of 2024, and Lebanon inches toward yet another uncertain future, questions about national identity and political participation have reemerged with urgency.

-These concerns lie at the heart of ongoing efforts to focus on identity politics and sociopolitical discourse as critical pathways for addressing the deep divisions within Lebanese society, such as the Collective Identity Project, launched in May 2024 by Studio Madane Youth Politicians Working Group.
+These concerns lie at the heart of ongoing efforts to focus on identity politics and sociopolitical discourse as critical pathways for addressing the deep divisions within Lebanese society, such as the Collective Identity Project [CIP], launched in May 2024 by Studio Madane Youth Politicians Working Group.

 Partnerships for Development, Cultural Awareness, Access to Knowledge, and Social Inclusion.